King of Prussia, PA Bankruptcy Lawyer

 In most cases, you are not permitted to change the terms of a secured loan.
 However, there are two exceptions in bankruptcy that could lower or eliminate a secured debt.

 If you have a car loan, you could owe more than your car is worth.
 If you purchased your vehicle more than 910 days before filing for bankruptcy, you might be able to lower the amount you owe.
-For example, if your car is only worth $5,000 and the remaining balance of your loan is $10,000, you could potentially cramdown your loan to the fair market value of your vehicle.
+For example, if your car is only worth $5,000 and the remaining balance of your loan is $10,000, you could potentially cram down your loan to the fair market value of your vehicle.
 When you meet with our King of Prussia bankruptcy attorney, they will determine if you could take advantage of this benefit.

 It is not uncommon for a homeowner to have a second mortgage.
 In some unfortunate cases, the value of a home might have depreciated to the point where you owe more on your first mortgage than the property is worth.
 If this is the case, and you have a second mortgage, you could potentially eliminate the second mortgage through bankruptcy.
-By converting your second mortgage to an unsecured and dischargeable debt, you could save money on your monthly expenses and freeing your property from an additional lien.
+By converting your second mortgage to an unsecured and dischargeable debt, you could save money on your monthly expenses and free your property from an additional lien.
 This advantage is only available to a debtor filing for Chapter 13.

 It is not uncommon to hear about businesses filing for Chapter 11.
 Individuals also file under “chapters,” most commonly Chapter 7 (“liquidation”) and Chapter 13 (“reorganization”).

 You will have to take the Means Test to determine which chapter is right for you.
 The Means Test compares your income to the median income for a Pennsylvania household of equivalent size.
-If your income is less than the median, you qualify for Chapter 7 but you still might want to file under Chapter 13 in certain situations.
+If your income is less than the median, you qualify for Chapter 7, but you still might want to file under Chapter 13 in certain situations.
 If your income exceeds the median, you must file for Chapter 13 unless you can prove to the judge that your expenses are high enough to qualify you for Chapter 7.

 This is because Chapter 13 is contingent on a long-term, three- to five-year repayment plan, which gives Chapter 13 its nickname of reorganization.
 Chapter 7, which is meant for filers with a greater degree of financial need, does not include a repayment plan.
 As a result, Chapter 7 is much faster than Chapter 13, often concluding in as little as four to six months.